abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started(v2).md

 1. If the Docker Desktop service agreement pop-up appears, check the box to **accept the terms(1)** and click **Accept(2)**.
 Afterward, minimize any remaining Docker Desktop windows.

     ![](media/ddpopup.png)
+    > **Note:** After accepting the terms, close the tab to let it run in the background.

 1. On the **Sign in to Microsoft Azure** tab you will see the login screen, in that enter the following email/username, and click on **Next**.